Zayta/Sokoban/README.md

 Main code files are in the core folder

-# Run as a libGDX project
+# Run as a libGDX project as described [here] (https://libgdx.badlogicgames.com/documentation/gettingstarted/Running%20and%20Debugging.html#html)

 # Credits: